Deniz-seckin55/catTextEncoderAndDecoder/README.md

 # catTextEncoderAndDecoder
-This is a executable program made in C# language.
+This is an executable program made in C# language.
 It allows you to encode/decode your text.
 How to use:
   1 - Download and open the program
   2 - Select your mod (Encode/Decode)